 But now it is driven more by academic idealism, according to Debora Weber-Wulff, professor at the University of Applied Sciences HTW in Berlin and another plagiarism researcher at Vroniplag Wiki.
 “The politician cases are very few,” she told DW.
 “The bigger problem is the academics, in my opinion.”
-Vroniplag Wiki has documented 211 plagiarized doctoral theses since it began its work in 2011, and fewer than 20 have involved politicians.
+Vroniplag Wiki has documented 211 plagiarized PhDs since it began its work in 2011, and fewer than 20 have involved politicians.

 This means Weber-Wulff is exasperated by the fact that journalists only call her when a politician’s plagiarized thesis is uncovered.
 “I’d much rather the press reported about the doctor round the corner who has copied 80%-90% of her doctoral thesis because I wouldn’t like to be prescribed anything by a doctor like that,” she said.